dtemkin/dtemkin.github.io/tutorials/index.md

 ---
-layout: project
+layout: tutorial
-title: All Musings
+title: All Tutorials
-excerpt: "A List of Musings & Mini-Projects"
+excerpt: "A List of Tutorials & Mini-Projects"
 comments: false
 ---